 Denote the $j$-th column of $\mathsf{F}$ and $\mathsf{G}$ by $f_j$ and $g_j$ respectively.
 We consider the following optimization problem:

 Recall that the elements in the columns of $\mathsf{F}$ and $\mathsf{G}$ consist of the spatial gradients and weighted time derivatives of the solutions on the respective fine and coarse grid, and that the $\ell^2$ norm corresponds to the discrete wave energy \eqref{eq:discrete-wave-energy}.
-Therefore, we look for a unitary matrix so that the discrete wave energy of the coarse solutions is preserved at different times.
-Intuitively this operator aligns the phase (in the above sense) of the coarse solution to fine solution for each $t_n$.
+Therefore, we look for a unitary matrix so that the discrete wave energy of the corrected coarse solutions is the same as before correction.
+Intuitively the correction operator aligns the phase (in the above sense) of the coarse solution to fine solution for each $t_n$.
 It is similar to the local phase-alignment procedure in \cite{AKT-2016parareal} as depicted in Figure \ref{fig:phaseshift}.
+Indeed, from each term in the summation

-Indeed, the minimization can be interpreted as minimizing the sum of the angles between the columns on the data matrices.
-Thus, we shall refer to $\mathsf{\Omega}$ as a \emph{phase corrector}.
+the minimization can be interpreted as minimizing the sum of the angles between the columns on the data matrices.
+Thus, we shall refer to $\mathsf{\Omega}$ as the \emph{phase corrector}.

 The minimization problem \eqref{eq:OPP} is equivalent to the "Procrustes Problem" \cite{golub2012matrix}:

 where $||\cdot||_F$ denotes the Frobenius norm of a matrix.
 An in-depth review of the Procrustes problem can be found in \cite{gower2004procrustes}.
 Its variants have been instrumental to multidimensional statistical analysis, rigid body motion simulation, satellite tracking and machine learning \cite{wang2008manifold,ross2008unsupervised,grave2018unsupervised}.